andreagrandi/exercism-solutions/go/scale-generator/README.md

 diatonic scales are built using only these two intervals between adjacent notes.

 Non-diatonic scales can contain other intervals.
-An "augmented first" interval, written "A", has two interceding notes (e.g., from A to C or Db to E).
+An "augmented second" interval, written "A", has two interceding notes (e.g., from A to C or Db to E) or a "whole step" plus a "half step".
 There are also smaller and larger intervals, but they will not figure into this exercise.

-## Running the tests

-To run the tests run the command `go test` from within the exercise directory.

-If the test suite contains benchmarks, you can run these with the `--bench` and `--benchmem`
-flags:

-    go test -v --bench . --benchmem

-Keep in mind that each reviewer will run benchmarks on a different machine, with different specs, so the results from these benchmark tests may vary.

-## Further information

-For more detailed information about the Go track, including how to get help if you're having trouble, please visit the exercism.io [Go language page](http://exercism.io/languages/go/resources).

-## Submitting Incomplete Solutions
+## Source

-It's possible to submit an incomplete solution so you can see how others have completed the exercise.
+### Created by

+- @sunilgopinath

+### Contributed to by

+- @bitfield
+- @da-edra
+- @ekingery
+- @ferhatelmas
+- @hilary
+- @leenipper
+- @sebito91